 5. Credit cards

 Many variable-rate credit cards change the rate they charge customers based on the prime rate, which is closely related to the federal funds rate.
 The Fed’s decision means that interest on variable-rate cards should remain more or less steady for now.
-Rates on cards are already at multi-decade highs and have risen as the Fed sharply raised rates.
+Rates on cards are already at multi-decade highs and rose as the Fed sharply raised rates.

 “Prioritize repaying high-cost credit-card debt and utilize a zero percent or other low-rate balance-transfer offer to give those debt repayment efforts a tailwind,” says McBride.
 (Here are some of the top balance-transfer cards to consider.)